Kidnapping of Sidney Jaffe

-Sidney Leonard Jaffe (December 22, 1924 – July 16, 2005) was an American-born Canadian businessman who was kidnapped from outside his Toronto home in 1981 by American bounty hunters Timm Johnsen and Daniel Kear and transported to Florida after failing to appear for a trial there on charges of land sales fraud.
+Sidney Leonard Jaffe (22 December 1924 – 16 July 2005) was an American-born Canadian businessman who was kidnapped from outside his Toronto home in 1981 by American bounty hunters Timm Johnsen and Daniel Kear and transported to Florida after failing to appear for a trial there on charges of land sales fraud.
 His conviction on the fraud charges was overturned on appeal; his conviction on an additional charge of failure to appear for trial was upheld, but he was paroled after two years and returned to Canada.
 At the request of the Canadian government, Jaffe declined to appear at a new Florida trial on further land fraud charges in 1985.
 Johnsen and Kear were extradited to Canada and convicted of kidnapping in 1986, but were set free pending appeal, and their sentences were reduced to time served in 1989, after which they returned to the United States.
 The Jaffe incident caused significant tensions in Canada–United States relations, and resulted in a 1988 exchange of letters between the two countries on cross-border kidnappings.

 Background

-Sidney Leonard Jaffe was born in Manhattan on December 22, 1924.
+Sidney Leonard Jaffe was born in Manhattan on 22 December 1924.
 A native of New York, and moved to Canada in the early 1970s.
 In Canada, he worked as an international economist.
 After his move, he also continued to do business in the United States.
 He was involved in land deals in Putnam County, Florida as an employee of the Atlantic Commercial Development Corporation.
 Jaffe sought purchasers for subdivided lots of land, but due to a dispute with the original holder of the mortgage on the lots, Jaffe issued quitclaim deeds rather than warranty deeds to purchasers.
 In August 1980, Jaffe was arrested on twenty-eight counts of violating the Florida Land Sales Practices Act.
 Accredited Surety & Casualty posted a US$137,500 bail bond for him.
 Jaffe then returned to Canada and applied to naturalise as a Canadian citizen.
 He failed to appear at his May 1981 trial, and was tried in absentia.

+Kidnapping and conviction

 AS&C faced forfeiture of its bail bond if Jaffe were not returned in 90 days.
 As a result, AS&C employee Daniel Kear, along with independent bounty hunter Timm Johnsen, then traveled to Canada in pursuit of Jaffe.
 In September 1981, they intercepted Jaffe at his apartment building as he returned from jogging, and took him in their car back to the United States.
-Jaffe later testified that Johnsen and Kear threatened him to obtain his cooperation, telling him that his daughter would be harmed he did not cooperate and that they could return him to Florida "dead or alive", while attorneys for Johnsen and Kear claimed that Jaffe cooperated willingly because of the bail bond agreement.
+Jaffe later testified that Johnsen and Kear threatened him to obtain his cooperation, telling him that his daughter would be harmed if he did not cooperate and that they could return him to Florida "dead or alive", while attorneys for Johnsen and Kear claimed that Jaffe cooperated willingly because of the bail bond agreement.

+In November 1981, Jaffe was convicted on the land fraud counts and an additional count of failure to appear for trial.